jgon/asp.net-mac-osx/README.md

-# ASP.NET on Mac OSX
+# ASP.NET 5 MVC on Mac OSX

 This project illustrates a simple ASP.NET 5 MVC application running out of the box on Mac OSX.